agj1ss/PythonForDummyMe/README.md

 # PythonForDummyMe
-All problems that make me struggling and easy to forget in Python Problems from Hackerrank or in some other platforms
+All problems that make me struggling and easy to forget in Python.

+Problems from Hackerrank or in some other platforms.